-Board of Education's Approved Operational Plan 2023-2024 PROGRAM DESCRIPTION
+Superintendent's Requested Operational Plan 2023-2024 PROGRAM DESCRIPTION

 ELEMENTARY PROGRAM DESCRIPTION

 ADMINISTRATION

 Elementary administrative teams lead by example and engage students, teachers, and parents in the learning process.
 Their responsibilities include the supervision of all programs, personnel, and facilities within the school.
 The principal is a member of the district senior leadership team.
 Major responsibilities include oversight and implementation of curriculum, personnel, communications, school safety, professional growth, staff evaluation and budget.